What is the ANU College of Law Internship program?

 I previously volunteered or undertook a program that I think meets the requirements of a Law Internship.
 Can I get credit for this as a Law Internship?

 Credit for previous internships will not be granted.
-It is recommended that students apply for a self-arranged placement if considering an opportunity that may meet the requirements of a Law Internship.
+It is recommended that students apply for a self-arranged placement early if considering an opportunity that may meet the requirements of a Law Internship.

 Will this count towards an ANU GDLP LPE?